raghav-karn/aerosol/README.md

 - 📊 **Cigarettes counter**: See the equivalent "cigarette count" of the AQI of any city.
 - 🌎 **Global Coverage**: Works with AQI data from basically all the cities.
 Thanks, OpenWeatherMap API.

+## 🔒 Privacy Policy

+**Aerosol collects absolutely no user data.** The extension operates with zero browser permissions and is designed with privacy as the highest priority.

+- No personally identifiable information is collected
+- No browsing data is accessed or stored
+- No location data is tracked
+- API requests to OpenWeatherMap only include the city name you search for

+For full details, please review our comprehensive [Privacy Policy](https://aerosol.raghavkarn.com/privacy-policy).

 ## 🚀 Installation

 1. Download the latest .zip file from either the Releases, the `<version>.zip` file in the root of [the repo](https://github.com/raghav-karn/aerosol) or use the files in [`/extension`](https://github.com/raghav-karn/aerosol/tree/main/extension) folder of the repo.